Fr. William L. Beaudin, O.F.M.

 Fr.
 Blaise Reinhart, O.F.M.

 Father Blaise F. Reinhart, O.F.M., a native of College Point, N.Y., entered the Franciscan Order in 1950, made his first profession on August 13, 1951, and was ordained to the priesthood on June 9, 1955.
 A graduate of St. Bonaventure University, he holds a Ph.D. from The Catholic University of America.
-He taught Economics in the School of Business at Siena and is now Professor Emeritus.
+He taught Economics in the School of Business at Siena and after retirement was named Professor Emeritus.

 During his years at Siena Fr.
-Blaise has held the administrative posts of Chairman of the Economics Department, Dean of Men, Vice President for Student Affairs, and Dean of the School of Business.
-He has frequently been Chaplain for cruise ships throughout the world.
-He is known in the tri-city vicinity as not only an avid but also an expert and championship bridge player.
+Blaise held the administrative posts of Chairman of the Economics Department, Dean of Men, Vice President for Student Affairs, and Dean of the School of Business.
+He was frequently a Chaplain for cruise ships throughout the world.
+He wasssssss known in the tri-city vicinity as not only an avid but also an expert and championship bridge player.